Salinas River to the Sea Litter Program

 Who is involved?

 With the support of a NOAA Marine Debris Program Marine Debris Prevention through Education and Outreach Grant, One Cool Earth (OCE) provided technical assistance, materials, and training to local schools in Paso Robles and Atascadero, California, to reduce the amount of waste entering the Salinas River watershed.

 What is the project and why is it important?

 The vast majority of marine debris comes from land-based sources, and it is all generated by humans.
 Preventing debris at the source is the most efficient and effective approach, but diverting waste from landfills through increased recycling and composting is also important.
 Targeting youth through formal and experiential education instills these behaviors at a young age for life-long stewardship and awareness of the impacts waste can have on the environment.

-OCE programs start by teaching students and educators about the marine debris issue and how the waste created in their everyday lives can impact ocean ecosystems.
+OCE program started by teaching students and educators about the marine debris issue and how the waste created in their everyday lives can impact ocean ecosystems.
 OCE then worked with the schools to implement waste reduction programs and provide students with the tools to make a measureable difference in the amount of debris that may make its way to the ocean.
-As part of this project, students from lead classrooms at each participating school are trained on marine debris and their local watersheds, then engage in peer mentoring and participate in fun activities such as creating “marine debris monsters,” visiting local shorelines and museums, and beach cleanups.
+As part of this project, students from lead classrooms at each participating school were trained on marine debris and their local watersheds, then engaged in peer mentoring and participated in fun activities such as creating “marine debris monsters,” visiting local shorelines and museums, and beach cleanups.
 Following a campus-wide waste audit, OCE staff worked closely with school custodians to implement strategies including adding recycling bins, building vermiculture compost bins, and encouraging low-waste lunches.
 This project reached a total of 7,500 students during the 2016-2017 school year.
 To expand the program, OCE also conducted teacher trainings and developing a manual to encourage other schools to adopt similar strategies.